erikvullings/mithril-materialized/README.md

 # mithril-materialized

-An incomplete [materialize-css](https://materializecss.com) library for the Mithril framework, making it easier to use a Materialize theme in your application.
+An incomplete [materialize-css](https://materializecss.com) library for the Mithril framework (v2.0.0-rc.3 and higher), making it easier to use a Materialize theme in your application.
 The main focus of this library is on creating Mithril components for the more complicated Materialize code snippets.

+Supported components:

+- Buttons:
+  - Button
+  - FlatButton
+  - RoundButton
+  - SubmitButton
+- Inputs:
+  - TextInput
+  - TextArea
+  - AutoComplete
+  - UrlInput
+  - EmailInput
+  - NumberInput
+  - ColorInput
+  - RangeInput
+  - Chips
+- Pickers
+  - DatePicker
+  - TimePicker
+- Selections
+  - Select
+  - Options
+  - RadioButtons
+  - Switch
+  - Dropdown
+- Others
+  - ModalPanel

 ## Usage instructions